 The weather on this island reminds you of the drizzly British summers, the inhabitants visit this island to get away from the tropical heat, while the tourists visit it for a completely different island experience from the rest of the Philippines.

-To travel around you could rent a bicycle or book a tour with a local company, the tour includes a three day trip including accommodation, transport and a guide.
+To travel around you could rent a bicycle or book a tour with a local company, the tour includes a three day trip including accommodation, transport, and a guide.
 There are many flights from Manila to Batanes but since it is at the very tip of the country it is the most expensive island to reach.

 The best dive spots are very common in the Philippines, but the good scuba diving spots are a little harder to reach, Apo Reef is one of them.
 It is situated two hours off the coast of Mindoro; this 40 sq km reef is well known among the diving society for the plenty of large creatures you can find there: like sharks, rays and sea turtles.

-Many divers stay on Pandan Island which is a 20 minute boat ride from Mindoro and then from there they approach the reef by means of a three hour boat ride, the Apo Reef Club is the closest to the reef, a package for five divers, comes with two night’s accommodation and transfers.
+Many divers stay on Pandan Island which is a 20-minute boat ride from Mindoro and then from there they approach the reef by means of a three-hour boat ride, the Apo Reef Club is the closest to the reef, a package for five divers, comes with two night’s accommodation and transfers.

-The island of Mindanao has the biggest city Davao; this city has fewer tourists but it is known as a safe haven and has been categorised as one of the best places you could live in the country, it is also where the world’s most stinking fruit; the durian comes from, and it is also home to the uncommon Philippine eagle, you could go visit the Philippine Eagle Centre for an academic tour.
+The island of Mindanao has the biggest city Davao; this city has fewer tourists but it is known as a safe haven and has been categorized as one of the best places you could live in the country, it is also where the world’s most stinking fruit; the durian comes from, and it is also home to the uncommon Philippine eagle, you could go visit the Philippine Eagle Centre for an academic tour.

-This island’s crowning jewel is the highest peak and semi active volcano, Mount Apo.
-It is a 2,956 metre climb to the top and it will take you past a full range of Filipino biodiversity, from the likes of steamy jungle pine forests and also belching sulphuric vents.
+This island’s crowning jewel is the highest peak and semi-active volcano, Mount Apo.
+It is a 2,956-metre climb to the top and it will take you past a full range of Filipino biodiversity, from the likes of steamy jungle pine forests and also belching sulphuric vents.
 It is a 1.5hr flight from Manila and there are at least six flights functioning to the city on a day to day basis.